-- 5.5.12 An Athlete's failure to provide whereabouts information on or before the date required by the FEI or the Athlete's failure to provide accurate whereabouts information might result in the FEI elevating the Athlete to the FEI's Registered Testing Pool and additional appropriate and proportionate non-Code Article 2.4 consequences, established by the FEI if any. - 5.5.13 An Athlete in the FEI's Testing Pool shall continue to be subject to the obligation to comply with the whereabouts requirements set in article 5.5.11 unless and until (a) the Athlete gives written notice to the FEI that he or she has retired or (b) the FEI has informed him or her that he or she no longer satisfies the criteria for inclusion in the FEI's Testing Pool.
+5.5.12 A Practitioner's failure to provide whereabouts information on or before the date required by IAF or the Practitioner's failure to provide accurate whereabouts information might result in IAF elevating the Practitioner to IAF's Registered Testing Pool (if one is established) and/or additional appropriate and proportionate non-Code Article 2.4 consequences, established by IAF if any.

-5.6 Retired Athletes Returning to Competition
+5.6 Retired Practitioners Returning to

-5.6.1 If an International-Level Athlete or National-Level Athlete in the FEI's Registered Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herself available for Testing, by giving six (6) months prior written notice to the FEI and their National Anti-Doping Organization.
+5.6.1 If an International-Level Practitioner or National-Level Practitioner in IAF's Registered Testing Pool retires and then wishes to return to active participation in sport, the Practitioner shall not compete in International Events or National Events until the Practitioner has made himself or herself available for Testing, by giving six (6) months prior written notice to IAF and their National Anti-Doping Organization.

-WADA, in consultation with the FEI and the Athlete's National Anti-Doping Organization, may grant an exemption to the six (6) month written notice rule where the strict application of that rule would be unfair to the Athlete.
+WADA, in consultation with IAF and the Practitioner's National Anti-Doping Organization, may grant an exemption to the six (6) month written notice rule where the strict application of that rule would be unfair to the Practitioner.
 This decision may be appealed under Article 13.27

-Any competitive results obtained in violation of this Article 5.6.1 shall be Disqualified unless the Athlete can establish that he or she could not have reasonably known that this was an International Event or a National Event.
+Any competitive results obtained in violation of this Article 5.6.1 shall be Disqualified unless the Practitioner can establish that he or she could not have reasonably known that this was an International Event or a National Event.

-5.6.2 If an Athlete retires from sport while subject to a period of Ineligibility, the Athlete must notify the Anti-Doping Organization that imposed the period of Ineligibility in writing of such retirement.
-If the Athlete then wishes to return to active competition in sport, the Athlete shall not compete in International Events or National Events until the Athlete has made himself or herself available for Testing by giving six (6) months prior written notice (or notice equivalent to the period of Ineligibility remaining as of the date the Athlete retired, if that period was longer than six (6) months) to the FEI and to their National Anti-Doping Organization.
+5.6.2 If a Practitioner retires from sport while subject to a period of Ineligibility, the Practitioner must notify the Anti-Doping Organization that imposed the period of Ineligibility in writing of such retirement.
+If the Practitioner then wishes to return to active competition in sport, the Practitioner shall not compete in International Events or National Events until the Practitioner has made himself or herself available for Testing by giving six (6) months prior written notice (or notice equivalent to the period of Ineligibility remaining as of the date the Practitioner retired, if that period was longer than six (6) months) to IAF and to their National Anti-Doping Organization.